Scaling Laws for Function Diversity and Specialization Across Socioeconomic and Biological Complex Systems: Results

-There are two important implications of this result for cities.
-First, if a city's population grows exponentially with time ($t$), i.e., $N(t) = N_0 e^{\gamma t}$, where $N_0$ is the population at time $t = 0$, and $\gamma$ is the growth rate, then function diversity is predicted to grow linearly in time, with $D = \gamma s t + D_0$, where $s$ is the slope in the fit $D = s \log (N) + c$, and $D_0$ is a constant determined by the initial condition of the system.
-For example, the growth rate $\gamma$ for US urban areas on average is $0.71\%$ in 2019 \cite{worldBankData} while the slope $s$ is $128$, which together predict that the growth rate for function diversity ($dD/dt$) is $\gamma\, s = 0.9$ occupations per year.
-Second, since almost all socio-economic metrics in cities, and especially GDP, grow with population size according to an approximate power law, $~ \propto N^ a$ with $a ~\approx 1.15$ \cite{bettencourt2007growth}, this result further predicts that GDP (and other socio-economic metrics) increase {\it exponentially} with diversity, i.e., $~ \propto e^{aD}$.
-Thus an increase in diversity is associated with an exponential enhancement of GDP, wages, wealth, patent production (innovation), etc., illustrating the crucial role that diversity has in fostering a strong economy.
+This logarithmic scaling behavior carries two important implications for urban areas.
+First, if a city's population grows exponentially with time ($t$), i.e., $N(t) = N_0 e^{\alpha t}$, where $N_0$ is the population at time $t = 0$, and $\alpha$ is the growth rate, then function diversity is predicted to grow linearly in time, with $D = \alpha b t + D_0$, where $b$ is the parameter fitted from $D = b \log (N) + c$, and $D_0 = b \log (N_0) + c$ is a constant determined by the initial condition of the system.
+Then the growth rate of function diversity ($dD/dt$) is given by the product, $\alpha\,b$, which is proportional to the population growth rate.
+For example, the growth rate $\alpha$ for US urban areas on average is $0.71\%$ in 2019 \cite{worldBankData} while the fitted parameter $b$ from data is $128$, which together predict that the growth rate for function diversity ($dD/dt$) is $\alpha\,b = 0.9$ occupations per year.
+Second, since most socio-economic metrics in urban areas, such as GDP, wages, and patent production, follow an approximate superlinear power-law relationship with population size \cite{bettencourt2007growth}, our findings suggest that function diversity serves as a key driver of recombinant growth \cite{Weitzman1998, youn2015recombinant}.
+As functional diversity expands, the combinatorial possibilities for innovation and productivity multiply, contributing to exponential increases in economic output.
+This underscores the central role of diversity in sustaining and accelerating economic performance in urban systems.